mcbryde/managing/README.md

     _(Note: Standing up for yourself is not being a jerk.
 Delivering a strong opinion politely is not being a jerk.
 Delivering a strong opinion rudely is.)_
 * **Burnout is bad mkay.** Burnout is a thing.
 I don't want that.
 You don't want that.
 So let's not do that.

-    Please, work a 40 hour week, take the time off you need to recharge, and don't work more than a 45-50 hour week without telling me (I'll probably tell you to take a long weekend or something).
+    Please, work a reasonable week, take the time off you need to recharge, and don't work more than a 45-50 hour week without telling me (I'll probably tell you to take a long weekend or something).
 We have unlimited PTO.
 I don't track time off for myself or any of my reports, other than to urge everyone to take at least 3-4 weeks off a year.

     There's a lot of business-sponsored research out there indicating that people's overall productivity goes way down when they work more than 40 hours per week.
 You can borrow from the future to get work done now, but if you don't recover from it you and your work will suffer.

 ## My Logistics
-* **Hours:** You can count on me being at my desk between 10am & 4pm (CT) five days a week.
-I will usually start earlier and/or go later, but I'll almost always be in during those times.
+* **Hours:** You can count on me being at my desk between 9am & 4pm (CT) five days a week.
+I usually start earlier and/or go later, but I'll almost always be in during those times.
 I don't particularly care when you work so long as your regular work hours don't interfere with you getting your work done.
 * **Time off:** I will tell you as soon as I know when I'll be taking time off.
 I hope you'll do the same.
+A good rule of thumb is 3x the duration of the PTO; for example, please tell me at least 6 weeks in advance of a 2 week vacation.
 * **Flextime:** You don't need to tell me (much less get my approval) if you're taking flextime (e.g. doctor's visits, long lunch with friends, etc.).
 Just update your Slack status and do it.
 * **Heads down time:** My calendar tends to be busy, and yet I usually need some amount of time to dive into heads-down work.
 So I usually set appointments for myself for "heads down" time, usually in the mornings when I'm fresh.
 All I ask is that you ask before you schedule me for something then.
 * **Contacting me:** When I'm at my desk, Slack is the best way to ping me.
-I may not respond immediately, but I will usually respond in the next hour or so.
-Email is secondary, I usually check it twice a day.
-When I'm away (either because of a conference, or after hours), Slack works, but send me a text message or just call me if it's critical.
+I may not respond immediately, but I will usually respond in the next half hour or so.
+Email is secondary, I usually check it regularly but it can be as little as twice a day.
+When I'm away (either because of a conference, or after hours), Slack works, but send me a text message or just call or page me if it's critical.
 If I'll be AFK for more than a day, I'll let everyone know in as many ways as I can as early as I can.
 * **Yes, I'm an introvert.**  I like people.
 But I can sometimes hit my limit (it's very high), and will just quietly go away to recharge.
 You probably won't see this anytime other than at a conference.

 ## The bad & the ugly